 MATHCOUNTS Competition is a national middle school coaching and competitive mathematics program that promotes mathematics achievement through a series of fun and engaging "bee" style contests.
 The program exists in all 50 states plus U.S. territories and the Department of Defense and State Department schools and is supported by the National Society of Professional Engineers at the state and local levels.
 Public, private, religious and home schools alike are eligible to participate, as long as students are in the sixth, seventh and/or eighth grade.

-All students at East Middle School are eligible for a spot on the East Middle School team.
+All students are eligible for a spot on the East Middle School team.
 Each school is allowed to bring one team of 4 students that will compete on the team and individual rounds as well as six additional individuals that will compete solely in the individual rounds.
 The chapter competition takes place in February on a Saturday.
-Specific date is yet to be determined.
-A qualifying test will be administered at East on Wednesday, November 28 in room 200, 4:10-5:20.
-Students will finish in time to take the late bus home at 5:30 p.m.
-The coach for this team is Ms. Simson.
+A qualifying test may be administered.
+The coach for this team is Kati Gjevre.